 With high ceilings, large windows and the several distinctive "green" characteristics, the room is more like a modern, innovative, energy efficient living space than a typical dorm.
-Residents of the model green dorm room participate actively in the Housing Green Committee, act as sustainability leaders within the community, and welcome tours to demonstrate sustainable living principles.
+Residents of the model green dorm room participate actively in the Housing and university-wide sustainability committees, act as sustainability leaders within the community, and welcome tours to demonstrate sustainable living principles.

-In 2010, UofL Interior Architecture students were again engaged in the next model green room design challenge: The conference room for Dean of the College of Arts & Sciences in Gardiner Hall.
+In 2010, UofL Interior Architecture students were again engaged in the next model green room design challenge: The conference room for Dean of the College of Arts & Sciences in Gardiner Hall, Room 230.
 The project moved to implementation during the Fall of 2010, with support from the Kentuckiana Chapter of Hazardous Materials

 Model Green Office